rwedwards/PowerShell/README.md

 - **Note:** Cross-platform PowerShell required (e.g., PowerShell 7+ with WSL access).

 ---
+### 11. **Get-FWRules.ps1**
+**Description:** This PowerShell script audits **inbound Windows Firewall rules** that are:

+- Enabled ✅
+- Allowing traffic ✅
+- Active in the current policy ✅

+It generates a clean, formatted report and optionally sends the results via email.
+The script uses modern cmdlets from the `NetSecurity` module, making it suitable for Windows 8+, Windows 10/11, and Server 2012+ environments.

+---
 ## ⚠️ Security Notes

 - Avoid running scripts that use `Invoke-Expression` on remote content unless fully trusted.